Cookkie92/Cookkie92/README.md

 - 📫 You can contact me on Discord cookiekk#0684
 - ⚡ Fun fact: My dog stepped on a bee.

+- ✨Languages and tools i use =)
+  -CSS
+  -Javascript
+  -HTML
+  -Github
+  -Visual Studio Code

+  # About Me
+  My name is Kristian, im 29 years old and i live in Norway on the west coast in a town called Haugesund.
+  I have a 5 year old daughter, named Miri and i work as a IT/ATM-technician.

 <!--
 **Cookkie92/Cookkie92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.